 Let f(x) be a function defined at all values in an open interval containing a, with the possible exception of a itself, and let L be a real number.
-If all values of the function f(x) approach the real number L as the values of x (except for x=a) approach the number a, then we say that the limit of f(x) as x approaches a is a.
+If all values of the function f(x) approach the real number L as the values of x (except for x = a) approach the number a, then we say that the limit of f(x) as xapproaches a is L.